wilsonmar/wilsonmar.github.io/shop/index.md

    It has side <strong>compression/cinch straps</strong> to flatten it out.
 But I rarely use them.

-   PROTIP: I made custom little bags to use as padding to cushion all around my laptop.
+   PROTIP: I custom-made little boxes that doubles as padding to cushion all around my laptop.
    Hats, gloves, scarf at the top because they are used in the winter.
    Change of socks and underwear, which I rarely need, at the bottom.
    Extra shirt and towels on the left and right compartments.

+   The boxes are made of insulation material because many items (food, medicines) degrade when hot.
+   The material also provides some stiffness.

-   There is a front flap that also unzips completely to see where various small items like glasses, headphones, pens, batteries, cords, SD chips, etc.
+   The pack has a front flap that also unzips completely to see where various small items like glasses, headphones, pens, batteries, cords, SD chips, etc.

-Other qualities and alternatives I;ve considered during my survey of various ones out there are below
+Other qualities and alternatives I've considered during my survey of various ones out there are below.

 <!-- https://www.youtube.com/watch?v=MiTD6Hs6HBk
 -->